 The Republic of Singapore is a very small country found just south of Malaysia.
-Singapore is so small you could probably drive from one end of the country to the other in around forty-five minutes.
+Singapore is so small you could drive from one end of the country to the other in about forty-five minutes.
 It’s also exceptionally hot and humid on top of the cost of living being expensive because Singapore has no natural resources and therefore everything is imported.
 It’s uncommon to find non-English speakers in Singapore as it is taught in schools as a second language similar to Spanish being commonly taught and learned in the States.
-Laws in Singapore are also very strict in order to maintain the standard of cleanliness and peacefulness from banning chewing gum to potentially facing hefty fines for meniscal crimes such as jaywalking and loitering.
+Laws in Singapore are also very strict in order to maintain the standard of cleanliness and peacefulness from banning chewing gum to potentially facing hefty fines for minuscule crimes such as jaywalking and loitering.
 There is only one place where laws are openly disregarded and that is Geylang, the red light district.

 Being across the world from my home in Orlando, Florida I seldom had the chance to visit my relatives on my mother’s side of the family but with some luck and their generosity I was able to book a flight that was over twenty hours of flying each way.
 I was also given the consideration to stay with my in-laws who gave me both the means to save on traveling in transportation, spending money, and room and board.
 They also aided me in learning the exchange rate, which is in our favor, learning how to navigate Singapore, and finding the best experiences Singapore had to offer.

 Getting Around: Public transportation is common in Singapore, while owning a car is exceedingly expensive, as a result many people take the subway train more commonly know as the MRT (Mass Rapid Transit) or bus.
 Simply purchase an EZ-Link card where money can be added in any of the numerous train stations and you’ll have access to both the MRT and Bus.